skip to main content

 The study found that people with weak party loyalty were more likely to defect, as were people who are very invested in their policy position.

-They also found that in national and state-level races, people are much less likely to split their votes between parties.
+They also point out that in national and state-level races, people are much less likely to split their votes between parties.

 Study co-author Professor of Public Policy and Administration Ted Lascher, also from Sacramento State, said the data show that voters are more flexible when an issue hits close to home.